gofiber/fiber/docs/api/middleware/cors.md

 The middleware conforms to the `access-control-allow-origin` specification by parsing `AllowOrigins`.
 First, the middleware checks if there is a matching allowed origin for the requesting 'origin' header.
 If there is a match, it returns exactly one matching domain from the list of allowed origins.

-For more control, `AllowOriginsFunc` can be used to programatically determine if an origin is allowed.
+For more control, `AllowOriginsFunc` can be used to programmatically determine if an origin is allowed.
 If no match was found in `AllowOrigins` and if `AllowOriginsFunc` returns true then the 'access-control-allow-origin' response header is set to the 'origin' request header.

 When defining your Origins make sure they are properly formatted.
 The middleware validates and normalizes the provided origins, ensuring they're in the correct format by checking for valid schemes (http or https), and removing any trailing slashes.